cseagraves/n8n-Agent-Training-Course-Chicago-June-2025/README.md

 **Platform:** [n8n Cloud Platform](https://n8n.io/)
 **Target Audience:** Experienced real estate agents and real estate professionals

+This intensive workshop is designed to be your launchpad into the world of AI-powered automation.
+You will leave with a strong foundational understanding and practical skills to begin transforming your business.
+While you won't become an expert overnight, you will gain the confidence and core knowledge to build, test, and deploy effective AI agents.
+This course provides the essential starting point for your automation journey.

 ---

 ## 👨‍💼 Meet Your Instructor